 Making a Request for your Medical Records

-You have the option to request your records in multiple formats:
+You have several options to request your records:

 Making a Request to Amend your Medical Records

-- Please include the medical record document to be amended indicating the location of your specific discrepancy, such as the date of the visit, the physician’s progress note and any other specifics.
+- Please include the medical record document to be amended and indicate the location of your specific discrepancy, such as the date of the visit, the physician’s progress note and any other specifics.

-- The Federal regulation allows up to 60 days to review and respond to your request for an Amedment in writing via mail.
+The Federal regulation allows up to 60 days to review and respond to your request for an Amendment in writing via mail.

 Right to See and Obtain Copies of Your Health Information

-Your records are available after discharge and completion.
-You may request copies Monday through Friday from 8:30 am to 5:00 pm EST.
+Your records are available after your discharge and completion of care.
+You may request copies Monday through Friday from 8:30 a.m. to 5:00 p.m.
+EST.

-In general, you must give consent for anyone, other than a member of your healthcare team, to receive or have access to your medical record.
-However, by law, your records may be disclosed without your consent under certain circumstances such as in response to a subpoena or court order, to certain government and regulatory bodies, to someone who holds your power of attorney, to someone you have designated as your health care surrogate, to another health care provider for continued care, and to your health care insurer to obtain reimbursement for your care.
+In general, you must give consent for anyone, other than a member of your health care team, to receive or have access to your medical record.
+However, by law, your records may be disclosed without your consent under certain circumstances, such as in response to a subpoena or court order, to certain government and regulatory bodies, to someone who holds your power of attorney, to someone you have designated as your health care surrogate, to another health care provider for continued care, and to your health care insurer to obtain reimbursement for your care.
 We are required by law to maintain the privacy and security of your medical record.
 We will not use or share your information other than as described in our Joint Notice of Privacy Practices unless you tell us we can in writing.
-If you tell us we can, you may change your mind at any time.
+If you give us permission to share the information, you may change that decision at any time.

-By law, only an adult (age 18 or older) patient or a legally designated representative has the authority to release the information contained in a medical record about them, regardless of who is paying the bills.
+By law, only an adult patient, age 18 or older, or a legally designated representative has the authority to release the information contained in a patient’s medical record, regardless of who is paying the bills.
 Legally designated representatives include court-appointed guardians or others with power of attorney for the patient.
-For children under age 18, only a parent or court appointed guardian may authorize release of medical information, however if the minor is emancipated, they can request their own records.
+For children under age 18, only a parent or court appointed guardian may authorize release of medical information; however, if the minor is emancipated, they can request their own records.

-When the status of an expired patient has been verified, the next of kin or legally designated representative (whose identity must be verified) of the estate may request the expired patient’s records.
+When the status of an deceased patient has been verified, the next of kin or legally designated representative of the estate, whose identity must be verified, may request the deceased patient’s records.
 By Florida law, medical records must be retained for a minimum of seven years.

-By law, we are permitted 30 days to respond to your request, (unless an extension has been granted), however, we strive to provide a copy of your health information usually within 7 days of your request.
+By law, we are permitted 30 days to respond to your request, unless an extension has been granted; however, we strive to provide a copy of your health information usually within seven days of your request.

-We may charge a fee for the cost of copying, mailing, or other supplies associated with your request.
+We may charge a fee for the cost of copying, mailing and other supplies associated with your request.

-If you have any questions, please contact the Health Information Management department at 904-244-2596.
+If you have any questions, please contact the Health Information Management Department: